The assessment of care fees: assets you can and cannot hide

 The first scheme cannot, of itself, be considered deprivation of capital as we all have the right to leave our share of any property we own to whomever we choose.

 By entering this sort of arrangement, the half share of the property owned by the first of the tenant’s in common to die will be effectively ring-fenced from assessment in the event of the surviving tenant in common requiring care.
 However, it does not automatically follow that the half share owned by the survivor will also be excluded from the assessment process.
-This is something many advisers fail to appreciate, and which is resulting in people being given inaccurate advice.
+This is something many advisers fail to appreciate, which is resulting in people being given inaccurate advice.

 While it is true that it is difficult to value a half share of a property, it is a capital asset and the local authority can insist on the property being sold in order for the survivor’s share in the sale proceeds to be used to fund their care.
 The survivor cannot and should not assume that their half share of the property will be protected.

 The second scheme is one where the rules regarding gifts and deprivation of capital come heavily into play.
-The transfer of a property to a trust is a gift, and whether or not a gift is caught be the rules on deprivation of capital comes down to motivation and timing.
-Increasingly we are seeing many vulnerable people set up this style of trust as a result of being poorly advised in circumstances which are clearly open to challenge.
+The transfer of a property to a trust is a gift, and whether or not a gift is caught by the rules on deprivation of capital comes down to motivation and timing.
+Increasingly we are seeing many vulnerable people set up this style of trust as a result of being poorly advised in circumstances that are clearly open to challenge.

 When faced with a trust scenario, local authorities should carefully consider the timing of set-up and the health of the person going into care at the relevant time.
 For the scheme to fail, you will have to establish that achieving a reduction in liability for the payment of care fees was a significant motivating factor.
 Bear in mind, however, that even where there were other motivators at play, the gift may still fall foul of the rules.
 For example, if the trust deed expresses that part of its purpose is to aid succession rights or avoid the need for probate to be obtained, this does not automatically mean that it is an effective device for sidestepping the rules around deprivation of capital.